Shane Boyd

-Shane Boyd (born September 18, 1982) is an American former professional football quarterback.
-He was signed by the Tennessee Titans as an undrafted free agent in 2005.
-He played college football for the Kentucky Wildcats.
-Boyd was also a member of the Cologne Centurions, Pittsburgh Steelers, Arizona Cardinals, Houston Texans, Montreal Alouettes, California Redwoods, Indianapolis Colts, Sacramento Mountain Lions, Milwaukee Mustangs, Tampa Bay Storm, Portland Thunder, Bluegrass Warhorses, San Antonio Talons, Arizona Rattlers, Cleveland Gladiators and Baltimore Brigade.
+Shane Anthony Boyd (born September 18, 1982) is an American former professional football quarterback who played in the Arena Football League (AFL), United Football League (UFL), and NFL Europe.
+He played college football for the Kentucky Wildcats, and signed with the Tennessee Titans of the National Football League (NFL) as an undrafted free agent in 2005.
+Boyd was on the active rosters of both the Arizona Cardinals and Houston Texans during his time in the NFL.

 Early life

-In high school and college, Boyd played both baseball and football.
-He was drafted as a pitcher by the Minnesota Twins the 12th round of the 2004 MLB Draft but decided against signing.
+Shane Anthony Boyd was born on September 18, 1982, in Fort Huachuca, Arizona.
 He played football and baseball at Henry Clay High School in Lexington, Kentucky.
 His brother, Aaron, was a wide receiver at Kentucky.

 College career

-He played in thirty-six games at Kentucky, of which he started sixteen.
+In college, Boyd played both baseball and football again.
+He was drafted as a pitcher by the Minnesota Twins the 12th round of the 2004 MLB draft but decided against signing.
+Boyd played in thirty-six football games at Kentucky, of which he started sixteen.
 He finished his college career with 2,484 passing yards, thirteen touchdown passes, 845 rushing yards and thirteen rushing touchdowns.